 12. The one-button can opener that rotates by itself

 This little can opener is easier to use than others on the market, because you just have to push one button in order for it to work.
 (Seriously, it'll rotate by itself on top of your can when it's properly in place.)
 It'll even lift the lid up, saving you from accidental can-lid cuts.
 The handy kitchen device runs on two AA batteries and stashes easily in a drawer.

 You can stop worrying about how much drink you're about to waste after opening a bottle.
-Just cork it with this vacuum stopper, pump it a few times to pull the air out of the bottle, and keep it fresh for up to two weeks of sipping.
-You can even use the dial on the top of the stainless steel topper to mark the date so you can remember how long it's been stored.
+Just cork it with one of these vacuum stoppers, pump it a few times to pull the air out of the bottle, and keep it fresh for up to a full week of sipping.
+You can even use the dial on the top to mark the date so you can remember how long it's been stored.

 15. This oil sprayer for salads, grills, cookie sheets, and more